lab1092/blender-manual_ja/manual/preferences/editing.rst

 ====

 Global Undo
-   Works by keeping a full copy of the file in memory (thus needing more memory).
+   This enables Blender to save actions done when you are **not** in *Edit Mode*.
+   For example, duplicating Objects, changing panel settings or switching between modes.
 Step
    Number of Undo steps available.
 Memory Limit
    Maximum memory usage in Mb (0 is unlimited).

-:doc:`Read more about Undo and Redo options </getting_started/basics/undo_and_redo>`
+:doc:`Read more about Undo and Redo options </interface/undo_and_redo>`

 Grease Pencil